Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

+1. There is dinner planned to take place on Wednesday 22nd at 20:30 in [Náutico Bistró de Mar ](https://goo.gl/maps/HoKwJyHgb9gzjUGw5).
+If you have not yet written your name down in the list outside _Aula 1_, please contact us as the restaurant is close to full capacity.

 1. You can find the slides for Ana García Elsener's talk [here](slides-cimpa-age.pdf), and the slide for Gastón García's talk [here](slides-cimpa-gg.pdf).